robcarver17/pysystemtrade/docs/instruments.md

 config
+(feels like this could be more bulletproof eg override complete sections??)

 You might want to calculate forecasts for certain instruments (so don't include them in `ignore_instruments`), but not actually trade them.